1. Introduction

 Helping Students Reflect on Their Career Identity Status

-In our literature search, we discovered the Meeus-Crocetti Model, which outlines five career identity statuses, each characterized by distinct needs, motivations, and behaviors.
+Throughout our research, we commonly referenced the Meeus-Crocetti Model, which outlines five career identity statuses, each characterized by distinct needs, motivations, and behaviors.

 I implemented a questionnaire based on the Meeus-Crocetti Model to help identify each student's identity status.
 Upon logging into ExploreCareers for the first time, students complete the questionnaire and are prompted to reflect on whether they resonate with their assigned status.
 This not only allows us to provide relevant guidance, but also helps students gain introspection into their career journeys.